 The Cape May County Sheriff’s Mounted Unit operates 24 hours a day, 7 days a week, under the Law Enforcement Division providing mounted services to Law Enforcement agencies in Cape May County with hundreds of deployments a year.
 See the Annual Report under the Mounted Section for statistics.

-Officers assigned to this unit must complete a 400 Basic Mounted Police Training School and maintain that training with in-house training as well as annual in-services.
+Officers assigned to this unit must complete a 400-hour Basic Mounted Police Training School followed by an 80-hour field training period and maintain that training with in-house training as well as in-services.

 Mounted Officers and their partners also educate the public through demonstrations and by participating in numerous community events such as National Night Out, 4H Fair and LEAD (Law Enforcement Against Drugs) programs.